Counting List Colorings of Unlabeled Graphs: Introduction

 Importantly, notice that Proposition~\ref{pro: disjoint} says nothing about unlabeled disconnected graphs that have two distinct, isomorphic, connected components.
 In fact, the formulas at the end of Proposition~\ref{pro: disjoint} do not hold in this scenario.
 For example, one can use Theorem~\ref{thm: Hanlon} to show that if $\overline{K}_n$ is an unlabeled, edgeless $n$-vertex graph with $n \geq 2$, then for each $k \in \N$, This observation along with Theorem~\ref{thm: transposition} below implies that there is a $k \in \N$ such that $P_{\ell}(\overline{K}_2,k) \neq P_{\ell}(\overline{K}_1,k)^2 $.
 Our main focus in Section~\ref{proof} is connected graphs, but studying the unlabeled list color functions of disconnected graphs with at least two isomorphic connected components is a potential topic for future research.
 In fact, to be provocative, we conjecture the following. \begin{conj} Let $\overline{K}_n$ be an unlabeled, edgeless $n$-vertex graph.
 For each $n \in \N$ there is an $N \in \N$ such that $P_{\ell}(\overline{K}_n,k) = P(\overline{K}_n,k)$ whenever $k \geq N$. \end{conj} Corollary~\ref{cor: pointdetermine} and Theorem~\ref{thm: transposition} imply the truth of Conjecture~\ref{conj: provoke} when $n \in [2]$.
 It is open for $n \geq 3$.

 In Section~\ref{proof} we show that all unlabeled point-determining graphs have the property described in Question~\ref{ques: fundamental2}.
 A graph $G$ is called \emph{point-determining} if no two distinct vertices in $G$ have the same neighborhood in $G$.
-Point-determining graphs (also referred in literature as Irreducible graphs and as Mating graphs) have long been studied in the context of various graph colorings, graph homomorphisms, graph domination, and mating systems (see e.g.,~\cite{GL11, S73}) since being first considered by Sabidussi~\cite{S61} in 1961.
+Point-determining graphs (also referred in literature as twin-free graphs, irreducible graphs, and mating graphs) have long been studied in the context of various graph colorings, graph homomorphisms, graph domination, and mating systems (see e.g.,~\cite{GL11, S73}) since being first considered by Sabidussi~\cite{S61} in 1961.
 Unlabeled point-determining (connected) graphs have been enumerated, see~\cite{GL11, K07, R89} and sequences \emph{A004110} and \emph{A004108} in~\cite{S}.
+Note that asymmetric graphs are point-determining, and it is known that almost all graphs are asymmetric (see~\cite{ER63}).

 We prove the following theorem using Theorem~\ref{thm: fenming} and Lemma~\ref{lem: ineq}.

 \begin{thm} Suppose $\mathcal{G}$ is an unlabeled, connected graph of order $n$ and size $m \geq 4$ with $G \in \mathcal{G}$.
 Suppose for each $\pi \in \Aut(G) - \{id \}$ with cycle decomposition $C_1 \ldots C_s$ we have: If for each $i \in [s]$ the vertices in $C_i$ are pairwise nonadjacent in $G$, $s \leq n-2$.
 Then, there exists an $N \in \N$ such that $P_{\ell}(\mathcal{G},k) = P(\mathcal{G},k)$ whenever $k \geq N$. \end{thm}